thetacom/disk_triage/README.md

                         validations addresses and data.
   -n NUMBER_OF_CHUNKS, --number_of_chunks NUMBER_OF_CHUNKS
                         Number of data chunks to output.
-  -A, --all             Output all data within disk image.
+  -a, --all             Output all data within disk image.
   -B, --bytes           Output data in byte sized chunks.
   -S, --sectors         Output data in sector sized chunks.
   -r, --raw             Only a single block of raw data.